-Bradley’s featured repertoire includes: Christopher Wheeldon’s An American in Paris (Broadway and First National Tour), The Radio City Christmas Spectacular (New York City), Mikko Nissinen’s The Nutcracker (Nutcracker Prince, Snow King) and Swan Lake (Pas de Cinq), The Sleeping Beauty (Pas de Trois), John Cranko’s Romeo and Juliet (Paris), Val Caniparoli’s Lady of the Camellias (Baron de Varville, St. Gaudens), Jerome Robbins’ Fancy Free and The Concert, George Balanchine’s Symphony in Three Movements (Turning Principal), Symphony in C (4th Movement Principal), Emeralds (Principal), Diamonds (Principal),and Episodes (Symphony Principal), Christopher Wheeldon’s Polyphonia (Wedding Pas), Jose Martinez’s Resonance (Principal), John Neumeier’s Third Symphony of Gustav Mahler (Soul, Posthorn), Jorma Elo’s Brake The Eyes, Plan to B, Sharper Side of Dark, C to C reborn and Bach Cello Suites, Helen Pickett’s Eventide, Jiri Kylian’s Wings of Wax, Petit Mort, No More Play, and Sarabande, Twyla Tharp’s In The Upper Room (Stomper), William Forsythe’s The Second Detail and The Vertiginous Thrill of Exactitude, Wayne McGregor’s Chroma, Alexander Ekman’s Cacti, and Jeffrey Cirio’s of Trial, fremd, and MiniM.
+Bradley’s featured repertoire includes: Christopher Wheeldon’s An American in Paris (Broadway and First National Tour), The 72nd Annual Tony Awards (Broadway’s Carousel), the Christmas Spectacular Starring the Radio City Rockettes (New York City), Mikko Nissinen’s The Nutcracker (Nutcracker Prince, Snow King) and Swan Lake (Pas de Cinq), The Sleeping Beauty (Pas de Trois), John Cranko’s Romeo and Juliet (Paris), Val Caniparoli’s Lady of the Camellias (Baron de Varville, St. Gaudens), Jerome Robbins’ Fancy Free and The Concert, George Balanchine’s Symphony in Three Movements (Turning Principal), Symphony in C (4th Movement Principal), Emeralds (Principal), Diamonds (Principal),and Episodes (Symphony Principal), Christopher Wheeldon’s Polyphonia (Wedding Pas), Jose Martinez’s Resonance (Principal), John Neumeier’s Third Symphony of Gustav Mahler (Soul, Posthorn), Jorma Elo’s Brake The Eyes, Plan to B, Sharper Side of Dark, C to C reborn and Bach Cello Suites, Helen Pickett’s Eventide, Jiri Kylian’s Wings of Wax, Petit Mort, No More Play, and Sarabande, Twyla Tharp’s In The Upper Room (Stomper), William Forsythe’s The Second Detail and The Vertiginous Thrill of Exactitude, Wayne McGregor’s Chroma, Alexander Ekman’s Cacti, and Jeffrey Cirio’s of Trial, fremd, and MiniM.

 Photo: Roberto Matteo Photography